 For Spain, a Form 210 [PDF] is used (available in Spanish only).
 Since Santander has a large number of UK shareholders, it has an explanation of the process here [PDF].
 Apparently, a local tax representative is required to file the withholding tax reclaim.

 For Switzerland, UK residents need to complete a Form 86.
+There are different forms for other nationalities.
 The standard Swiss withholding tax is 35% (versus 15% in the treaty with the UK), so this one is particularly worth reclaiming, but unfortunately the process has become more bureaucratic in recent years.

 For Ireland, there is an explanation of the dividend withholding tax system here.
 To claim a lower rate of tax at source requires the Non-Resident Form V2A [PDF], while DWT Claim Form 1 [PDF] is used to claim refunds.